lucastrschneider/simon-setup/README.md

 Follow [this tutorial](https://linuxconfig.org/how-to-install-the-nvidia-drivers-on-ubuntu-20-04-focal-fossa-linux) to install recommended drivers

-After rebooting, open `Nvidia XServer Settings` and in **PRIME Profiles** select the **NVIDIA (Performance Mode)** option to use the NVidia GPU at all times (recommended when using OpenGL terminal emulators like Alacritty and an HDMI display).
+After rebooting, open `Nvidia XServer Settings` and in **PRIME Profiles** select the **NVIDIA (Performance Mode)** option to use the Nvidia GPU at all times (recommended when using OpenGL terminal emulators like Alacritty and an HDMI display).

 ## Pop shell